How can construction companies reduce accidental asset loss?

 While a sharpie marker easily identifies the owner of a given asset, this quick-and-dirty method for marking tools and equipment doesn’t come without its limitations:

-X Markings can wear off and become unreadable, leading to confusion as to who owns what
+- Markings can wear off and become unreadable, leading to confusion as to who owns what.

-X Extremely limited in its capabilities.
-To put simply, a sharpie marker isn’t the same as having sturdy barcode labels, a scanning device, and compatible asset tracking software
+- Extremely limited in its capabilities.
+To put simply, a sharpie marker isn’t the same as having sturdy barcode labels, a scanning device, and compatible asset tracking software.

 To make matters worse, if the creator of the spreadsheet leaves the company and doesn’t properly hand it off, your company’s asset management system will quickly become outdated and obsolete.

-X Handheld scanners and labels are costly proprietary equipment that’s easily damaged and often misplaced (much like tools and equipment).
-Drawbacks include:
+Handheld scanners and labels are costly proprietary equipment that’s easily damaged and often misplaced (much like tools and equipment).

-X Poorly made labels that have dificulties withstanding harsh working environments
+- Poorly made labels that have difficulties withstanding harsh working environments

 The current solutions presented above may work well for small operations but quickly become ineffective once construction companies begin purchasing more inventory, add headcount, and take on larger projects.